DataDog/dd-trace-rb/integration/apps/rails-five/README.md

 ##### Features

-Set `DD_DEMO_ENV_PROCESS` to a comma-delimited list of any of the following values to activate the feature:
+Set `DD_DEMO_ENV_FEATURES` to a comma-delimited list of any of the following values to activate the feature:

  - `tracing`: Tracing instrumentation
  - `profiling`: Profiling (NOTE: Must also set `DD_PROFILING_ENABLED` to match.)